 ProtectUK publication date

-• located in areas to which the public can access
+• located in areas which the public can access

-• Located with the universally agreed signage below for these kits (Portrait 200 x 300 mm)
+• located with the universally agreed signage for these kits, which can be seen below

-1Personal Protective Equipment Disposable gloves (x4 pairs), disposable glasses, disposable face mask 4 sets
+1Personal Protective Equipment - Disposable gloves (x4 pairs), disposable glasses, disposable face mask 4

 3Large Trauma Wound Dressing4